Are Supplements for Heart Health Beneficial? Exploring the Facts Behind the Hype

 By adopting a heart-healthy diet, individuals can manage various risk factors associated with CVD, including excess weight, high blood pressure, diabetes, and abnormal cholesterol levels.

-Here is a list of a few best food options for optimizing your heart's well-being.
+Here is a list of best foods for heart health.

 • Leafy greens, rich in vitamin K and nitrates, lower blood pressure and enhance arterial function, reducing heart disease risk.